roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

-target_pc             Enabled for PC (like server, desktop, laptop) target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_ext      Enabled for a POSIX OS on PC target_gnu            Enabled for GNU-like libc target_darwin         Enabled for macOS target_android        Enabled for Android target_c11            Enabled for C11 compilers
+target_pc             Enabled for PC (like server, desktop, laptop) target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_pc       Enabled for a POSIX OS on PC target_gnu            Enabled for GNU-like libc and compiler target_darwin         Enabled for macOS target_android        Enabled for Android target_c11            Enabled for C11 compilers